-Today I am so happy to bring you some wisdom on how to kick-start your metabolism and even curb hunger with water from former TODAY Show personality, Jenna Wolfe.
+Today, I am so happy to bring you some wisdom from an expert to answer the question, “How does water help with weight loss?”
+Former TODAY Show personality, Jenna Wolfe shares how you can kick-start your metabolism and even curb hunger with water.
 She is a mother of 2 and a fitness fanatic who is well versed in fashion, beauty and health.
 Jenna just published her first book, “THINNER in 30”, so now she can add that to her “Jill of all trades” resume!
 You can learn more about Jenna and follow her on twitter and instagram.

 I was given permission to share an exclusive excerpt of her new book, “THINNER in 30: Small Changes That Add Up to Big Weight Loss in Just 30 Days” with you.
-The following information will share with you the benefits of water for your metabolism and tips on how to drink more water.
+The following information will share with you the benefits of water for your metabolism.
+It will also give you tips on how to drink more water.
 This is one small change she will help you effortlessly to begin your journey to reaching your weight loss goals.
 Here’s how to rev up your metabolism and curb hunger with water.

 Seems almost too easy, doesn’t it?
 But the few seconds you’ll spend sitting there on the edge of your bed sipping away will actually do your body hours of good afterward.